midhundevasia/typo3-serverclock/README.md

-# ServerClock -Server Clock: Server Time and Timezone
+# ServerClock: Server Time and Timezone

 A Clock which shows server time and timezone in backend.
 The extension is available on [TER](https://typo3.org/extensions/repository/view/server_clock), you can install it from TYPO3 ExtensionManager or via composer.